AnaHill/AnaHill.github.io/_posts/2025-03-01-learn-write-posts.md

     <strong>⬅ To My Main Page</strong>
   </a>
 </article>
 {% endraw %}
 ```

 You can create list of your post with the following command, see more info on [Jekyll's documentation about posts](https://jekyllrb.com/docs/posts/).
-I included following code in my <a href="{{ site.url }}/"> main page</a> to list only my recent blog posts; with parameter `{% for post in site.posts limit:5 %}` you can control how many posts are listed.
-If you want to list all your post, like I have done in my blog archieve [page](https://anahill.github.io/blog/ "blog post listed"), just remove `limit:5` so line would be `{% for post in site.posts %}`.
+I included following code in my <a href="{{ site.url }}/"> main page</a> to list only my recent blog posts; with parameter in the for-loop, `limit:5` you can control how many posts are listed.
+If you want to list all your post, like I have done in my blog archieve [page](https://anahill.github.io/blog/ "blog post listed"), just remove `limit:5` in the for loop row.

 ```html
 {% raw %}